awesome-gocui/about/README.md

 That's why we created [awesome-gocui](https://github.com/awesome-gocui), we want to make gocui an active git project again where we accept PRs and hopefully make some helper libraries.

-## Logos
-Sadly we don't have a logo yet, If you want to help us with that feel free to make an issue

 ## Rules we try to follow
 These are a list of rules we (members) try to follow when working on projects from awesome-gocui.
 All rules are spesific to one or more repos.